 The Green Traveller Guide

 This page contains everything you need to know about getting to The Green Gathering – and how to do it in the most sustainable way.
 Travel accounts for close to the entirety of our festivals emissions, so by reading our guide and making a change to how you travel, you’re helping remove the final hurdle in our mission to be emission free!

-You can find out how carbon emissions are effected by different modes of travel by reading The Green Traveller Challenge.
+You can find out how carbon emissions are affected by different modes of travel by reading The Green Traveller Challenge.

 Step 1: Pack lighter